 This Mexican tuna salad recipe is a fun spin on the same old mayo and tuna.
 With loads of texture and color, it will keep you full for hours.

 Canned tuna has come a long way in the last decade.
 Before, the grocery store only stocked a couple of brands and the quality was closer to cat food than actual fish.
 Fast forward to today and beautiful, high-quality tuna cans are stocked on the shelves just waiting for you to indulge.
-Naturally, this canned tuna renaissance has inspired me to use this fast and convenient protein in new and exciting ways.
+Naturally, this canned tuna renaissance has inspired me to use this fast and convenient protein in not only our cozy favorites like tuna melts, but also in new and exciting ways.
 Enter: this fresh and funky Mexican tuna salad.

 What Exactly is a Mexican Tuna Salad?